Detour #61: Hakone Turnpike, Japan

 But if you do have even just an ounce of petrol running through your veins then this road will definitely get your heart pumping.

 A little over an hour from central Tokyo you’ll find the tollbooth that marks the start of what’s become known as the Japanese Nürburgring.
-You’ll notice that there’s a Mazda logo on the booth as the Zoom-Zoom car company bought the naming rights to the Hakone in 2014.
+For a few years there was a Mazda logo on the booth as the Zoom-Zoom car company bought the naming rights to the Hakone from 2014 to 2017.

-Pay the 1,440 yen toll charge (about £10) and you can enter this hallowed touge run which ascends over 1,000m through dense forest, over bridges and through tunnels and a riot of corners.
+Pay the toll charge and you can enter this hallowed touge run which ascends over 1,000m through dense forest, over bridges and through tunnels and a riot of corners.
 Go during spring’s cherry blossom season and you’ll also find a riot of colours to enjoy.

-The Hakone Turnpike was built in 1962 and serves no other purpose than to take in its views and its driving challenge.
+The Hakone Turnpike was built to provide commercial traffic access to the local towns and villages but the arrival of a more efficient highway system left it with no other purpose than to take in its views and its driving challenge.
 That’ll do for us.

 Words Nik Berg Twitter | Instagram